mayank-prasoon/gamedesign.github.io/_posts/how-to-build-a-dialog-system-without-selling-your-soul/2020-08-29-how-to-build-a-dialog-system-without-selling-your-soul.md

 ### show choices:

-this basically makes sure that the options are only visible after the dialog is complete and any button(buttons[key]) that doesn't have a choice get removed(not visible)
+This basically makes sure that the options are only visible after the dialog is complete and any button(buttons[key]) that doesn't have a choice get removed(not visible)

 ```gd
 func show_choices():